OpenOverlayRouter/oor/README.android.md

-Android
+﻿Android
 --------

+Since version 0.4.0, LISPmob includes support for Android devices operating as LISP mobile nodes (LISP-MN).
+There are two different editions of the LISPmob Android application, for rooted devices and for non-rooted devices.
+It is expected that in the future the root version will provide features beyond those available on the non-root version, however on LISPmob 0.4.1 there is just one root-only feature, support for IPv6 RLOCs.
+In both editions, there is a limit of one IPv4 EID and one IPv6 EID mapped to one or more RLOC interfaces.
+Even though several interfaces can be managed by LISPmob at the same time, they can only be used in an active-backup fashion (no more than one interface used at once).
-Since version 0.4, LISPmob integrates support for Android devices as LISP mobile nodes.
-Functionalities are limited to one IPv4 and one IPv6 EID mapped to RLOCs of one interface (no multihoming support).
-If you require NAT functionality, it is recommended you first read the NAT traversal section of the README.md file.
+Should you need to use NAT traversal functionality, please read first the NAT traversal section on the general LISPmob README.md file.

 Installation
 ------------

-To install LISPmob on your device, you require root access and Android version 2.3.6 or higher.
-You can download a precompiled APK package file from the LISPmob website or compile it yourself.
-In both cases the device must be configured to allow the installation of packages from "unknown sources" (System Settings -> Security -> Device Administration).
+The two different editions of the LISPmob application have different requirements.
+LISPmob for rooted devices requires root access and Android version 2.3.6 or higher, while LISPmob for non-rooted devices requires Android 4.0 or higher.
+Please note that due to a bug on Android 4.4.0 and onwards, the non-rooted version of LISPmob will not work on Android 4.4.0, 4.4.1, 4.4.2 or 4.4.3.
+The bug was fixed on Android 4.4.4.
+To ease the installation process we strongly recommend installing LISPmob through Google Play (search for “lispmob”), however you can also download a precompiled APK package file from the LISPmob website or compile the app from sources yourself.
+In any case, if you choose to install LISPmob without using Google Play, the device must be configured to allow the installation of packages from "unknown sources" (System Settings -> Security -> Device Administration).

-To build LISPmob for Android from source code you require some extra packages apart from the ones specified in the main README.md file.
+Building the code from source is supported on Linux and Mac OS X. To build LISPmob for Android from source code you require some extra packages beside those specified in the main README.md file.

   * Android SDK: [http://developer.android.com/sdk/]
   * Android NDK: [http://developer.android.com/tools/sdk/ndk/]
   * Apache Ant

 Since the Android code uses git submodules, you need to build from a git repository checkout.
-Get the latest version of the LISPmob source from
+To get the latest version of the LISPmob source from Github:
-Github:

     git clone git://github.com/LISPmob/lispmob.git
     cd lispmob
     git submodule init
     git submodule update

-To build the code, enter the `android/` directory located in the top-level directory and modify the `local.properties` file with the path to your Android SDK and Android NDK.
-In the Android SDK Manager you should either have Android 4.2.2 (API 17) installed, or update the `project.properties` file to specify the target API you have installed.
-Please note that regardless of the target API you have installed, LISPmob should still work on all Android releases from API 9 (Android 2.3 Gingerbread) and above.
+To build the code, go to the `android/` directory located in the top-level directory and modify the `local.properties` file with the correct path to your Android SDK and Android NDK.
+In the Android SDK Manager you should either have installed Android 4.2.2 (API 17), or update the `project.properties` file to specify your currently installed API.
+Please note that regardless of the target API, LISPmob for rooted devices should still work on all Android releases from API 9 (Android 2.3 Gingerbread) and above, and the non-rooted version should work on releases from API 14 (Android 4.0 Ice Cream Sandwich) and above.

-Compile the code:
+Compile the code with:

     cd android
+    ./select_appl.bash
     ant debug

 This command generates an APK file called `lispmob-debug.apk` in the folder